d12frosted/elpa-mirror/gnu/denote-readme.txt

 5.2 Features of the file-naming scheme for searching or filtering ─────────────────────────────────────────────────────────────────

-  File names have three fields and two sets of field delimiters between
+  By default, file names have three fields and two sets of field delimiters between them:
-  them:

   ┌────
   │ DATE--TITLE__KEYWORDS.EXTENSION
   └────

+  When a signature is present, this becomes:

+  ┌────
+  │ DATE==SIGNATURE--TITLE__KEYWORDS.EXTENSION
+  └────

-  The first field delimiter is the double hyphen, while the second is the double underscore.
-These practically serve as anchors for easier searching.
+  Field delimiters practically serve as anchors for easier searching.
   Consider this example:

   ┌────
-  │ 20220621T062327--introduction-to-denote__denote_emacs.txt
+  │ 20220621T062327==1a2--introduction-to-denote__denote_emacs.txt
   └────